Planning to remove a tree?

 Once the committee approves a removal, you can display an approval sign in your yard.
 It makes a positive statement that you respect the community covenants, your neighbors, and the beauty of our neighborhood.

-Step 2: Hire a licensed arborist
+Step 2: Hire a Licensed Tree Expert

 You can check the "Tree Service" listings in our neighborhood recommendations service to find tree professionals recommended by other Carderock residents.
 Download the recommendations list.